Gradient-free optimization via integration: Exponential family background

-For $x, \theta\in \R^d$, $T:\R^d\to\R^d$ and a baseline measure $\upsilon$ on $\R^d$, we consider a (natural) exponential family to be a distribution of the form where the cumulant function for $T(X)$ is Here the canonical parameter $\theta$ of interest belongs to the set \begin{definition} Given an exponential family distribution with sufficient statistic $T:\R^d\to \R^d$, we say that the model is minimal if the elements of $T$ are linearly independent, that is, if there is no nonzero vector $a\in \R^d$ s.t. $\sum_{i=1}^d a_{i}T_{i}(x)$ is equal to a constant $\upsilon$-almost everywhere.
+\begin{definition} Given an exponential family with sufficient statistic $T:\R^d\to \R^d$, we say that the family is minimal if the elements of $T$ are linearly independent, that is, if there is no nonzero vector $a\in \R^d$ s.t. $\sum_{i=1}^d a_{i}T_{i}(x)$ is equal to a constant almost everywhere.
 This implies that there is a unique natural parameter vector $\theta$ associated with each distribution. \end{definition}

 \begin{definition} An exponential family with log-partition function $\theta\mapsto A(\theta)$ is said to be regular when the domain $\Theta$ is an open set. \end{definition}

 Examples of minimal and regular exponential families include Bernoulli, Gaussian, Exponential, Poisson, and Beta distributions.